Rusal's Q4'17 net profit slides 31.8% YOY to US$440M; Deripaska to step down as President

-* En+ Group plc said Oleg Deripaska resigned as president and was redesignated as nonexecutive director, effective March 15.
-Vladislav Soloviev was named as CEO and redesignated as executive director, following his appointment as Rusal's president.
-Maxim Sokov was then named as En+ Group's president.
+* En+ Group plc said Oleg Deripaska resigned as president and was redesignated as a nonexecutive director, effective March 15.
+Vladislav Solovyev was named CEO and redesignated as executive director following his appointment as Rusal's president.
+Maxim Sokov was named group president.

-* Bangkok-based coal miner Banpu PCL posted a 55.4% year-over-year increase in net profit for the fourth quarter of 2017 to US$66.2 million, or 1.3 U.S. cents per share.
+* Bangkok-based coal miner Banpu PCL posted a 55.4% year-over-year increase in net profit for the fourth quarter of 2017 to US$66.2 million.
 The profit included a foreign exchange loss of US$21.4 million due to the strengthening of the Thai baht, compared to forex gains of US$7.8 million a year ago.
-Sales revenues in the three-month period jumped to US$891.3 million, from US$652.0 million in the fourth quarter of 2016, on the back of higher coal sales volumes and prices.
+Sales revenue jumped to US$891.3 million, from US$652.0 million in the fourth quarter of 2016, on the back of higher coal sales volumes and prices.

-* U.S. Senator Sheldon Whitehouse of Rhode Island sent a letter to the assistant secretary for mine safety and health, David Zatezalo, for the latter to clarify his relationship with Murray Energy Corp.
-CEO Bob Murray, who is allegedly lobbying to relax the enforcement of a mine dust safety rule in coal mines that was meant to curb black lung disease cases for miners, CNN reported.
+* U.S. Senator Sheldon Whitehouse of Rhode Island sent a letter to the assistant secretary for mine safety and health, David Zatezalo, asking the latter to clarify his relationship with Murray Energy Corp.
+CEO Robert Murray, who is allegedly lobbying to relax the enforcement of a mine dust safety rule in coal mines that was meant to curb black lung disease cases in miners, CNN reported.

 * Champion Iron Ltd. subsidiary Québec Iron Ore Inc. restarted operations at the Bloom Lake iron ore mine in Quebec on Feb.
 16, ahead of schedule and within budget.

-* Risks abound for technology metals investors being kept in the dark about pricing while some exploration executives are deluding themselves about graphite grade and flake size, market players say.
-Mike Rosenstreich, managing director of emerging specialty metals junior Hexagon Resources Ltd., said many people don't understand the immature, fragmented, segmented and "very opaque" nature of the graphite market.
-BDO corporate finance partner Adam Myers told S&P Global Market Intelligence that the pricing structure of technology metals was private as they are traded under contracts, so "what you see in the public domain versus how the companies negotiate is very hard to get a handle on."
+* Risks abound for technology metals investors being kept in the dark about pricing while some exploration executives are deluding themselves about graphite grade and flake size, market players said.
+Mike Rosenstreich, managing director of emerging specialty metals junior Hexagon Resources Ltd., said many people do not understand the immature, fragmented, segmented and "very opaque" nature of the graphite market.
+BDO corporate finance partner Adam Myers told S&P Global Market Intelligence that the pricing structure of technology metals was private, as they are traded under contracts, so "what you see in the public domain versus how the companies negotiate is very hard to get a handle on."

 * Orocobre Ltd.'s posttax net profit slightly rose to US$8.2 million in the first half of fiscal 2018, from US$7.4 million a year ago, reflecting its US$13.1 million profit from the Salar de Olaroz joint venture with Toyota Tsusho Corp. and a US$1.9 million impairment at Borax Argentina.

 * PAO NOVATEK completed the purchase of PJSC Alrosa's gas assets, including JSC Geotransgaz and Urengoy Gas Co.
 LLC.
-Novatek recently won the auction for the assets with a 30.3 billion Russian ruble bid, Vedomosti reported.
+Novatek recently won the auction for the assets with a bid of 30.3 billion Russian rubles, Vedomosti reported.

 * PepinNini Lithium Ltd. secured an option from LSC Lithium Corp. unit LitheA Inc. to acquire the Mina Patilla lithium project in Argentina's Salar de Pular.

-* A looming overhaul of Canada's environmental permitting regime has stoked fears of delays and a slump in investment in the natural resource sectors, while some in the industry expect companies will adapt to the proposed legislation without major consequences.
-The country plans to reshape the federal permitting process for major natural resource projects through a new bill which was first outlined Feb.
-8. Among key changes are requirements for more consultation with Canada's First Nations, assessment of climate change impacts and analysis of gender balance.
+* A looming overhaul of Canada's environmental permitting regime has stoked fears of delays and a slump in investment in the natural resource sectors, while some in the industry expect that companies will adapt to the proposed legislation without major consequences.
+The country plans to reshape the federal permitting process for major natural resource projects through a new bill that was first outlined Feb.
+8.

 * The business-friendly stance of new South African President Cyril Ramaphosa affected business for miners selling commodities in U.S. dollars and paying local costs in South African rand, as the local currency rose 6% over the dollar in 2018, the Financial Times reported.